J. Soedradjad Djiwandono: Career since leaving office

 On 7 May 2002, Djiwandono was named a suspect in the investigation of former Bank Indonesia governors.
 He was charged with abuse of authority by extending Rp19 trillion (US$2.1 billion) in loans to failing banks between 1996 and 1998.
 Several years earlier, Djiwandono had defended the central bank's policies from allegations by three former finance ministers that it misunderstood the government's policies and improperly used the liquidity assistance program during the financial crisis.
 He remained free while various investigations of the approach of former Bank Indonesia governors was undertaken.

 Djiwandono continues to contribute to public policy debate, especially in Indonesia, by writing articles including op-ed pieces about current economic issues, particularly about matters involving monetary policy.

 Personal life

 Soedradjad, a Catholic, is married to Bianti, daughter of Sumitro Djojohadikusumo, one of Indonesia's most well-known economists and policy-makers.
-He is thus connected by marriage to two of Sumitro's sons: Prabowo Subianto, who ran for the presidency of Indonesia in 2014 and 2019, and Hashim Djojohadikusumo, a prominent business figure in Indonesia.
-Soedradjad and Bianti have two sons: Thomas Acquinas Muliatna Djiwandono (born 7 May 1972) and G. Budisatrio Djiwandono (born 25 September 1981).
+He is thus connected by marriage to two of Sumitro's sons: Prabowo Subianto, who is the eighth president of Indonesia, and Hashim Djojohadikusumo, a prominent business figure in Indonesia.
+Soedradjad and Bianti have two sons: Thomas Djiwandono (born 7 May 1973) and Budi Djiwandono (born 25 September 1981).

 He had at least one brother, J. Soedjati Djiwandono.
 Also a Catholic, he died in 2013.